mroshaw/mroshaw.github.io/Subnautica2/moddingunrealengine.md

 - Easy to iterate and test - edit a text file, reload the mod using hot reload, see results immediately.
 - Mods are small and easy to distribute.
 - There's a good community of existing Lua/UE4SS mods to learn from and build on.
+- Provides a "REPL console" that allows you to run Lua scripts and code directly in the game runtime.

 ### Cons